Demographics of Massachusetts: Migration

 The latest (2009) estimated Census population figures show that Massachusetts has grown by over 3 percent, to 6,593,587 since 2000.
 This slow growth is likely attributable to the fact that Massachusetts continues to attract top scholars and researchers from across the United States as well as large numbers of immigrants, combined with steady emigration away from the state towards New Hampshire and southern and western regions of the U.S. because of high housing costs, weather, and traffic.

-Recent census data shows that the number of immigrants living in Massachusetts has increased over 5% from 2000–2005.
+Recent census data shows that the number of immigrants living in Massachusetts has increased over 5% from 2000 to 2005.
 The biggest influxes are Latin Americans.
-According to the census, the population of Central Americans rose by 67.7 percent between 2000 and 2005, and the number of South Americans rose by 107.5 percent.
-And among South Americans, the largest group to increase appeared to be Brazilians, whose numbers rose by 131.4 percent, to 84,836.
-This surge of immigrants tends to offset emigration, and, of course, given the 350,000 increase in population in the Commonwealth between 1990 and 2000, many immigrants to Massachusetts come from elsewhere in the USA.
+According to the census, the population of Central Americans rose by 67.7% between 2000 and 2005, and the number of South Americans rose by 107.5%.
+And among South Americans, the largest group to increase appeared to be Brazilians, whose numbers rose by 131.4%, to 84,836.

 Following the shift to a high-tech economy and the numerous factory closures, few jobs remain for low skilled male workers, who are dropping out of the workforce in large numbers.
 The percentage of men in the labor force fell from 77.7% in 1989 to 72.8% in 2005.
 This national trend is most pronounced in Massachusetts.
 In the case of men without high school diplomas, 10% have left the labor force between 1990 and 2000.